0z0nee/ngl/doc/learn/[04] Data.md

 # Data

-ngl describe any information (a concrete data, an idea, an action etc...) as a ngl:data It is the most generic _type_.
+ngl describes any information (a concrete data, an idea, an action...) as a ngl:data.
+It is the most generic _type_.
-In ngl we don't talk about types but concepts (ngl:data:concept), the difference is theorical and can be demonstrated like this
+In ngl, we don't talk about types but concepts (ngl:data:concept), the difference is theoretical and can be demonstrated like this:

 ```
 ngc:function sum